darshan-raul/apollo11-docs/docs/stages/stage-1/stage-1.md

     ![docker images](./images/docker-images.png)

-- Once confirmed, lets load all the images into kind cluster.
+- Once confirmed, lets load all the app images into kind cluster.
 Kind will automatically load them to all the nodes in the cluster

     ```bash
     kind load docker-image liftoff-dashboard-app:latest --name apollo